kuzzleio/kuzzle/doc/1/api/essentials/errors/index.md

 ```

-Let's say you want to throw an error which has `api` as domain, `admin` as subdomain and an error called `database_not_found`.
+Let's say you want to throw an error that occured in the `admin` controller from the `api` because your query tells you that the database `foobar` you want to work with doesn't exist.

-If you use the `errorsManager` to throw this error, you could write: `errorsManager.throw('api', 'admin', 'database_not_found', 'foobar')`.
+If you use Kuzzle errors manager to throw this error, you would give it as arguments: `'api', 'admin', 'database_not_found', 'foobar'`.

-Doing that, you will throw a KuzzleError of type PreconditionError with the message `"Database foobar not found."`, and object's properties `domain`  `subdomain` and `error` settled.
+Doing that, you will throw PreconditionError with the message `"Database foobar not found."` (as you can see in the file), and object's properties `domain`  `subdomain` and `error` settled.